cosmos/evm/x/ibc/callbacks/README.md

 - `Sender`: IBC packet senders cannot be explicitly trusted, as they can be deceitful.
 Chains cannot risk the sender being confused with a particular local user or module address.
-To prevent this, the `sender` is replaced with an account that represents the sender prefixed by the channel and a Wasm module prefix.
+To prevent this, the `sender` is replaced with an account that represents the sender prefixed by the channel and a VM module prefix.
 This is done by setting the sender to `address.Module(ModuleName, channelId, sender)`, where the `channelId` is the channel id on the destination chain.
 - `Contract`: This field should be directly obtained from the ICS-20 packet metadata